Updated 9th August 2023

 This is why they mainly operate in the big cities, full of people and good to excellent network connections.

 Now lets look at the demographics here.
 We have one of the highest per head of population in the South for the over 65 age group.
 I feel sure most of them have the latest iPhone or Pixel 3.

 This leads onto the question of is it even financially viable for Uber to come to the Isle of Wight.

 I know if I were them and speaking as someone who has done this for just over 25 years then the answer to that is a resounding no!

 In areas where Uber already operate the driver retention rate is very low.
 The pie is only so big and the more drivers that want a slice of it the less there is for the drivers that remain.

 So what happens is they work longer and longer hours for less and less money until they cannot afford to continue to drive for Uber.

 If they ever do come here, yes of course you can.
 But before you commit to the expense of doing so why not apply to an already existing taxi firm here and see if this is for you.
 There are plenty of vacancies every week in the County Press.

 I would suggest just doing your own research on them, its business model and practises and drawing your own conclusions.

-There is no Uber, Lyft or any other ride sharing operator on the Isle of Wight at this present time.
+There is no Uber operating on the Isle of Wight at this present time.
 Will that change?
 Maybe, but I cannot see it happening anytime soon although I have been known to be wrong in the past!